EMPAT94/empat94.github.io/_gs/Chapter 2 - Class Selection.md

 ---

 'I see.
+Brief and not much description about the intricacies but enough for the bad news.
 I have no special health regeneration; and every monster and their mother would notice me without the stealth attribute.'
 Others also had a "Skills" section below "Special Effects" with one Skill each already.
 While I was reading the attribute description, Carol was trying out a Skill to silent her footsteps.
 With magic.
 And here I was - a Mage, twiddling my thumbs.
 Yeah, I was pretty pissed at myself.